Religious Education for Children

 We gather together to explore Unitarian Universalism through worship, conversation, games, art, and music.
 Together we create a community where both children and adults learn to understand the world as a place of wonder.
 We nurture leadership skills, helping all to create the tools to think creatively, act compassionately, and engage courageously with the world.

 Religious education classes are available for children and youth (teens) during the 10:30 worship service.
-Curriculum is selected to support each stage of children’s faith development.
-Please see this year’s curriculum flier for further information.
+Curriculum is selected to support each stage of children’s faith development in exploring congregation-wide Soul Matters themes.

 We welcome visiting families!
 Children and youth are always welcome to visit our religious education classes.
 They are also welcome to bring a friend with them if they wish.

-Please register your children once you know you plan to attend regularly.
+Please register your children after about three visits.
 Registration helps us keep your children safe and keep you informed about all the wonderful things going on each week in church.
-Packets are available in the foyer of the Lighthouse building.
+To register, contact Jessica Nash, our Director of Faith Formation at firstname.lastname@example.org

 Cost of the Program